George Sylvester Viereck: Postwar

-Viereck's memoir of life in prison, Men Into Beasts, was published as a paperback original by Fawcett Publications in 1952.
-The book is a general memoir of discomfort, loss of dignity, and brutality in prison life.
-The front matter and backcover text focuses on the situational homosexuality and male rape described in the book (witnessed, not experienced, by Viereck).
+Viereck's chronicle of life in prison, Men Into Beasts, was published as a paperback originally by Fawcett Publications in 1952.
+The book is a memoir of discomfort, loss of dignity, and brutality in prison.
+The front matter and backcover text focus on the situational homosexuality and male rape described in the book (witnessed, not experienced, by Viereck).

+On March 18, 1962, George Sylvester Viereck died at Mount Holyoke Hospital in Holyoke, Massachusetts.
+He was 77.

 Family

-He had two sons, George and Peter.
+In 1915, Viereck married Margaret Edith Hein.
+They had two sons, George and Peter.
 George was killed in action during the Second World War.
-His other son, Peter Viereck, was a historian, political writer and poet.
-A 2005 New Yorker article discusses how the younger Viereck both rejected and was shaped by the ideologies of his father.
+Their other son, Peter, became a Pulitzer Prize-winning poet, historian, and conservative political theorist.
+A 2005 New Yorker article discusses how Peter Viereck both rejected and was shaped by the ideologies of his father.

 Reception

 The poem "Slaves" published in the 1924 collection The Three Sphinxes and Other Poems inspired the title of the 1968 psychothriller Twisted Nerve, and is quoted several times in the film: